ericseandevlin/Colors/README.md

 -----
 ### Upcoming
- - Be able to actually share swatches with your friends
+ - Be able to actually share swatches with your friends.
  - Create palettes if up to 5 color.
-Comment on and share those as well
+Comment on and share those as well.